Animal communication: Autocommunication

 Autocommunication is a type of communication in which the sender and receiver are the same individual.
 The sender emits a signal that is altered by the environment and eventually is received by the same individual.
 The altered signal provides information that can indicate food, predators or conspecifics.
 Because the sender and receiver are the same animal, selection pressure maximizes signal efficacy, i.e. the degree to which an emitted signal is correctly identified by a receiver despite propagation distortion and noise.
 There are some species, such as the pacific herring, which have evolved to intercept these messages from their predators.
 They are able to use it as an early warning sign and respond defensively.
 There are two types of autocommunication.
 The first is active electrolocation, where the organism emits an electrical pulse through its electric organ and senses the projected geometrical property of the object.
-This is found in the electric fish Gymnotiformes (knifefishes) and Mormyridae(elephantfish).
+This is found in the electric fishes, the Gymnotiformes (knifefishes) and the Mormyridae (elephantfishes).
 The second type of autocommunication is echolocation, found in bats and toothed whales.
-Echolocation involves emitting sounds and interpreting the vibrations that return from objects.
-In bats, echolocation also serves the purpose of mapping their environment.
-They are capable of recognizing a space they have been in before without any visible light because they can memorize patterns in the feedback they get from echolocation.